Mary Jo Catlett: SpongeBob SquarePants

 In 1998, Catlett was cast as the voice of Mrs. Puff, one of the main characters of Nickelodeon's then-upcoming animated series SpongeBob SquarePants.
-She is one of the show's nine main cast members and has performed in every season, as well as in all of the theatrical SpongeBob films and video games.
+She is one of the show's nine main cast members and has performed in every season, as well as in the theatrical SpongeBob films and video games.
 Mrs. Puff has become her longest-running and most well-known role.
 Stephen Hillenburg, the creator of the cartoon, specifically sought out Catlett to voice Mrs. Puff.
 He had seen her perform on stage and had a strong vision for Mrs. Puff as a character.
 Catlett quickly accepted and attended early practice sessions with the rest of the voice cast.
 Her first official recording as Mrs. Puff took place on August 24, 1998; she recorded dialogue with Tom Kenny as SpongeBob SquarePants and Bill Fagerbakke as Patrick Star in a single booth at Nickelodeon Animation Studio for the episode "Boating School".

 In 2001, Catlett was nominated for an Annie Award for her voice-over work as Mrs. Puff, placing in the category "Best Voice Acting by a Female Performer in an Animated Production."
-Kenny was also nominated at the same ceremony, making Catlett and Kenny the first two SpongeBob cast members to be nominated for an award.
+Kenny was also nominated, making Catlett and Kenny the first two SpongeBob cast members to be nominated for an award.
 In 2013 she along with the rest of the cast were nominated for a behind the voice actor's award for Best Vocal Ensemble in a Television Series - Children's/Educational.

-She has also voiced the character in The SpongeBob SquarePants Movie in 2004, along with all the subsequent SpongeBob films.
+Catlett voiced Mrs. Puff in 2004's The SpongeBob SquarePants Movie and the subsequent SpongeBob film sequels.
+She also voiced the character in the spin-off series Kamp Koral: SpongeBob's Under Years and The Patrick Star Show.

 As of 2017, voicing Mrs. Puff is Catlett's only regular television role; Catlett described herself as "basically retired" in 2013, since she is good friends with the other SpongeBob cast members, making the SpongeBob recording booth an easy environment that requires less preparation than in-person performances.
 The About Group's Nancy Basille noted in 2016 that Catlett's "rich, low tones as teacher Mrs. Puff recall other roles she has had," citing Diff'rent Strokes and M*A*S*H as programs on which she had used a similar voice.

-She has also voiced the character in the Kamp Koral: SpongeBob's Under Years and The Patrick Star Show spinoffs.